GChiranjeevi1/NEO-GST/README.md

 - To update the client details or get GSTIN numbers or return status → go to **"dashboard"** or other prescribed way.

-# Features
+# Advanced Features
-variatiosn as compared to others..
+variation as compared to others softwares..
    1. Can be modified the way the user downloads the excel formated returns from gst portal as per his requirements.
    2. Easier and most accurate processing and handling the downloads.
-   3. Runs at local no need of servers or any infrastructure can manage multisessions by creating a GitHub account for storing the client details so everyone can access the same.
+   3. Runs at local no need of servers or any infrastructure.
+   4, Can manage multisessions by creating a GitHub account for storing the client details so everyone in a team can access the same.

  ```
-**Personal Access Token generation** video:"https://youtu.be/-s7lcte_EIY?si=KJBK7PiupF2KGD8W"
+**Personal Access Token generationinstructions ** video:"https://youtu.be/-s7lcte_EIY?si=KJBK7PiupF2KGD8W"
-Once we get that go to the extension and paste them with the repository link
+Once we get that go to the extension and paste them with the repository link and the token
 (so it can generate a file for the accessing by everyone under same team).
 ```
-   4. Josn convertor
+   5. Josn convertor
 ```
 Can **convert** the JSON to Excel for mostly all returns.
 ```
-   5. Schema and everything once and can be used multiple time.
+   6. Schema and everything once and can be used multiple time.
 ```
 scheme of excel Export
 ```
-   6. Once login to get all the status of all GSTIN filing for all clients and once login once or even without login also we can get.
+   7. Once login to get all the status of all GSTIN filing for all clients and once login once or even without login also we can get.
-   7. Reco is yet to implement — so will do in coming update with your help.
+   8. Reco is yet to implement — so will do in coming update with your help.
-   8. Lowest in size approx 6 MB
+   9. Lowest in size approx 6 MB

 ## **Cons:**
 > some manual intervension is required..